benjamin-allanrahill/docker-local-cli/docs/LockerCLI.md

 ### `add`

 The `add` subcommand allows the addition of files (from the local machine) into the running container.

+#### Git Bash

+If you are using Git Bash, you will need to format you POSIX file paths correctly.

+See stack overflow article here: [HERE](https://stackoverflow.com/questions/16344985/how-do-i-pass-an-absolute-path-to-the-adb-command-via-git-bash-for-windows)

+EXAMPLE:
+  /tmp/test.txt ==> //tmp\test.txt

 ```
 $ locker add --help
 usage: locker add [-h] [--container ID] source dest